Harrison Smith, fellow defenders poised to face familiar rival Aaron Rodgers

 The Gophers and Iowa are the only teams in the Big Ten West without a loss.
 Division favorite Wisconsin lost at home Saturday to Brigham Young, which was a 22½-point underdog.
 Maryland, which plays host to the Gophers next week, also lost at home, to previously winless Temple.

-So if the Gophers can beat Maryland, their next game, at home against Iowa, will tell the story of the season.
+So if the Gophers can beat Maryland, their following game — at home vs. Iowa — will tell the story of the season.

 Offensively, the Gophers had some real stars Saturday.
 The combination of quarterback Zack Annexstad and Tyler Johnson reminds me of the Adam Weber-Eric Decker combination that set so many passing records.